ShiXzYz/n8n-Discord-AI-Powered-Bot/README.md

 ### Working in n8n:
 1) From getting into n8n by self-hosting through the terminal or command line, I was able to create a project using the tools that n8n provided as well as implementing various essential factors such as API keys, webhooks, and etc.
 <img width="1313" height="750" alt="Screenshot 2025-08-18 at 6 05 49 PM" src="https://github.com/user-attachments/assets/d9271fdd-d360-4449-9965-a257f683a579" />
 2) The main element to point out at from this project is the AI Agent named "My Friend".
+This AI node is the heart of the project that I have created.
+From containing both